-6.4.2.4.1 Test 3A: Double talk test with low cancelled-end levels
+6.4.2.4.1 Test 3A: Double talk convergence test with low cancelled-end levels

 Test No. 3A is meant to ensure that the double talk detection is not so sensitive that echo and low level cancelled end speech falsely cause operation of the double talk detector to the extent that adaptation does not occur.
-The test procedure is to clear the H register; then for some value of echo path delay and ERL, a signal is applied to R{in} .
-Simultaneously (see Figure 17) an interfering signal (double talk CSS), which is sufficiently low in level to not seriously hamper the ability of the echo canceller to converge, is applied at S{gen} .
+The test procedure is to reset the H register; then for some value of echo path delay and ERL, a signal is applied to $R{\rm in}$ .
+Simultaneously (see Figure 17) an interfering signal (double talk CSS), which is sufficiently low in level to not seriously hamper the ability of the echo canceller to converge, is applied as the signal $S{\rm gen}$ .
 This signal should allow adaptation and cancellation to occur.
-After the allowed convergence time the adaptation is inhibited and the residual echo measured.
+After the allowed adaptation interval, the adaptation is inhibited and the residual echo measured.
 The NLP should be disabled.